 "I feel that music is the most powerful medium in our culture because it is a universal language.
 Music has the ability to move us into our heart and out of our fears."

 Hailing from Vancouver's North Shore, Rose Ranger's creative process is inextricably linked with the ocean and mountains that are stone's throw away from her front door.
 Combined with her love of all musical genres and her utmost appreciation for all the creative arts - the blend creates a dynamic vibrancy in her songwriting process.
 And that sentiment is a testament to her new music.
-The lush songs are an ode to self-discovery, and to the subtle-yet-profound moments of life - with the results being unpredictable, vulnerable, strident and sincere.
+The lush songs are an ode to self-discovery, and to the subtle yet profound moments of life - with the results being unpredictable, vulnerable, strident and sincere.
 “I was always musical, I didn’t really follow any one type, I absorbed it all.
 I grew up dancing as a kid: ballet, tap and jazz.
 And with dancing there is a different style of music for each dance form.
 With ballet it was classical, tap was mostly Broadway show tunes and jazz dancing had pop and rock.
 So, I’ve been influenced by a lot of different styles of music and creative art forms.”

 In her past, Rose has studied dance, voice and choir, theatre and film acting, creative writing, psychology, philosophy, women’s studies, and neuroscience at The University of British Columbia, Cap U, American Academy of Dramatic Arts and in private classes - but it was with music that she found her path and became determined to write and sing her own songs.
 Rose taught herself guitar while taking workshops and music classes whenever she could; spending many nights in production studios learning about recording and vocal technique while making songwriter demos.
 After spending a year in the recording studio, she signed a record deal with Pacific/Warner Music and released her debut album- and she hasn’t looked back since.
-She has written and recorded with some of Canada's top musicians, toured the world, opened for Keith Urban, has had music featured on key television programs like Dawson's Creek and films such as The Bandit Hound.
+She has written and recorded with some of Canada's top musicians, toured the world, opened for Keith Urban, has had music featured on key television programs like Dawson's Creek, films such as The Bandit Hound, and many more.